-- Very well beaten, (optional: with a dash of milk, to stretch your eggs)
+- Eggs: Very well beaten, (optional: with a dash of milk, to stretch your eggs)

 - Bread crumbs Authentic: plain; Unauthentic (and my personal preference): season the bread crumbs INSTEAD of the flour with salt and pepper (also with garlic powder & paprika, if you wish)

 - Coat the meat in the flour, pressing into the crevices and shaking off excess.

 - Dip the meat into the beaten eggs, making sure it has been entirely covered, and allow the excess to drip off.

 - Lastly, press the breadcrumbs into the meat on both sides.
 Again, shake off any excess.

 - Choose whether you will fry the meat in a deep pan or a pot (I prefer to fry the meat in a pan.
 It uses less oil and crisps the meat so beautifully.
 In a pot, you have the effect of deeper frying as the meat becomes submerged.)

 - Heat either your pot or pan, adding the oil once heated;

 - To test if the oil is ready, flick a few droplets of water into the oil, and if it pops, you are ready.
 It shouldn't bubble too violently, just at a sizzle in order to let the meat cook through.
 If it is too hot, remove the pan from the burner or lower the heat.